mfabrin/cart-api/CONTRIBUTING.md

 ## API Reference

 I've added `swagger` to the project so all endpoints and schemas are better explained at this url `http://localhost:3000/docs`, but here is an overview of API.

-Cart API comes with four endpoints:
-- the API to create a cart
-- the API to update a cart
-- the API to view a cart
-- the API to checkout a cart
-- the API to delete a cart

 #### Create a cart